Janusz Kochanowski

-Janusz Bogumił Kochanowski (18 April 1940 – 10 April 2010) was a Polish lawyer, diplomat, and the Commissioner for Civil Rights Protection of the Republic of Poland (Polish Ombudsman).
+Janusz Bogumił Kochanowski (18 April 1940 – 10 April 2010) was a Polish lawyer and diplomat.
+He was the Commissioner for Civil Rights Protection of the Republic of Poland (Polish Ombudsman).

 Life and career

 Janusz Kochanowski was born in Częstochowa in Poland on 18 April 1940.
 He was married to a Polish philologist, Ewa and had two children: Marta, a lawyer, and Mateusz, a law student.

 He graduated from the Faculty of Law at the University of Warsaw and completed his court training in the Voivodeship Court in the capital city of Warsaw between 1964 and 1966.
 He wrote his doctoral thesis on "The Subjective Boundaries of Criminal Liability" and obtained his doctoral degree in 1980.

 Kochanowski was a lecturer in the Faculty of Law at the University of Warsaw from 1966 to 1990 and from 1997 to 2005.
 He served as an expert for the Senate Commission for Human Rights and the Rule of Law from 1989 to 1991.
 Subsequently, he was the Consul-General for the Polish Republic in London from 1991 to 1995.
 Between 1996 and 1997, he was a visiting fellow at the Cambridge University.

 From 1995, Kochanowski was a member of the District Council of Legal Advisers in Warsaw and, from 1980 to 1991, he was a member of the independent self-governing trade union Solidarity.
 Between 1989 and 2003, he was a founder member, secretary and honorary member of the Rotary Club of Warsaw.
 Furthermore, he was a member of the following institutions: The London Diplomatic Association from 1991 to 1995; The Consular Corps in London from 1991 to 1995; The London European Society and European Luncheon Club from 1993 to 1997; The European Atlantic Group in London from 1993 to 1997; The Polish "Ognisko" ["Hearth"] Club in London from 1991 to 1995; The Oxford and Cambridge University Club in London from 1997 to 1999; The British-Polish Legal Association in London, of which he is an honorary life member; Transparency International, for whom he was a board member; The Polish Council of the European Movement.
 He was also a founder-member of the Association for National Remembrance, a member of the International Adviser Journal of Criminal Law and Philosophy and a member of the European advisory committee for Caselex.